evolutics/haskell-formatter/README.rst

 Related Projects
 ================

-The following interesting projects aim at formatting Haskell code, too.
+You may like to have a look at the following projects, which aim at formatting Haskell code, too.

 * `hindent <https://github.com/chrisdone/hindent>`_
 * `stylish-haskell <https://github.com/jaspervdj/stylish-haskell>`_